 - To make the Trofie, dust a wooden or marble board with semolina flour and knead the pasta until it doesn't stick anymore to the board.
 Cut it in small chunks of the same thickness then roll them into thin strips then make the Trofie shape by rolling it with your hand or with a butter knife (see post above for more details).
 Set them aside on a clean towel to rest.

 - While the pasta rests, you can make the Pesto.
 If you're using pestle and mortar, start by crushing the garlic, then add the basil and grind until the leaves are completely crushed.
 Add the pine nuts and cheese and then continue grinding while adding the olive oil little by little until you get the right consistency.

-- If you're using a blender, add all the ingredients together and give it a couple of pulses, then start adding the oil little by little in a thin stream and keep blending until it becomes creamy and lighter in color.
+- If you're using a food processor, add all the ingredients together and give it a couple of pulses, then start adding the oil little by little in a thin stream and keep blending until it becomes creamy and lighter in color.